 Is Assisted Living Tax Deductible?

 Assisted living can be a wonderful option for seniors who require some extra support and care in their daily lives.
-Not only does it provide a comfortable environment, but it may also be a tax-deductible expense for those who meet certain criteria.
+If you meet certain criteria, some of the costs associated with assisted living might be tax deductible.

 Under the Internal Revenue Code (IRC) Section 213:

-- If you or your loved one live in a senior living community primarily for the need and availability of medical care, then all or substantially all of the amounts paid to the community are fully deductible.
+- If you live in a senior living community primarily for the need and availability of medical care, then all or substantially all of the amounts paid to the community are fully deductible.

-- If you or your loved one live in a senior living community primarily for personal or family reasons, only the portion of fees related to medical care on your taxes can be deducted.
+- If you live in a senior living community primarily for personal or family reasons, only the portion of fees related to medical care on your taxes can be deducted.

 In either case, the costs must actually be paid during the tax year and not be reimbursed by another party.